User story #1469

 So, as it's the simplest, I think we should use it.

-#2 Updated by François ARMAND almost 4 years ago
+#2 Updated by François ARMAND over 4 years ago

 Or not, as it does not seems to work with ajax form.
 So perhaps look at a JQuery solution, like:

-#11 Updated by François ARMAND over 3 years ago
+#11 Updated by François ARMAND about 4 years ago

 - Status changed from Pending technical review to 2